DisplayWP is a new way to look at WordPress data, in a beautiful way.

 The vast majority of the information on DisplayWP is retrieved from external sources.
 Sources like WordPress.org API’s, WordPress Trac, the translation project and others.

 Not all the data is available in a ready-to-use API’s, some of the data is generated locally using internal algorithms.

-I’m also trying to promote the creation of new API’s.
-Until then the data is stored on DisplayWP.
+I tried to promote the creation of new API’s.
+But since it was not accepted, the data is available through DisplayWP.

 For performance reasons the data in stats pages and version pages is cached.
 If you want to update the stats to display the latest numbers, just add

 ?reload to the URL (example).
 It will trigger a set of requests to different data sources to retrieve updated numbers.